Any Day Now (2012 film): Plot

-Wishing to know more about Paul following his promotion, D.A.
-Wilson (Chris Mulkey) invites the trio to a party at his home.
-Rudy however becomes angered when Paul refers to him as his "cousin" who "has a child."
-Paul's secretary Monica (Miracle Laurie), noticing Wilson's suspicion of Paul and Rudy's intimacy, pretends to flirt with him whilst Rudy suspects Paul has no intention of revealing to anyone that he is his lover.
-Paul privately confesses to Rudy that he suspects Wilson is homophobic and will cause them issues with custody of Marco is he suspects they are a couple.
+Wishing to know more about Paul following his promotion, District Attorney Wilson invites the trio to a party at his home.
+Rudy however becomes angered when Paul continues to refer to him as his "cousin" who "has a child."
+Paul's secretary Monica notices Wilson's suspicion of Paul and Rudy's intimacy, and pretends to flirt with him whilst Rudy suspects Paul has no intention of revealing to anyone that he is his lover.
+Paul privately confesses to Rudy that he suspects Wilson is homophobic and will terminate their custody of Marco if he suspects they are a couple.
 Wilson sees them arguing and fires Monica and Paul the following day, whilst also reporting the inaccuracies on their custody forms to the court.
-Family services abruptly remove Marco from their care as Rudy, overwrought at the decision, is arrested whilst attempting to keep Marco from leaving.
+Family services abruptly remove Marco from their care as an overwrought Rudy is arrested for physically attempting to stop them.
 An enraged Paul negotiates Rudy's bail and convinces him to quit working as a drag performer in the hope of the court over-turning the decision and him continuing to practice law.
-The duo are condemned by Judge Meyerson (Frances Fisher) for hiding the true nature of their relationship at the time of signing custodial papers, however allows them to apply for sole custody pending an investigation into their time with Marco and his proposed living environment.
+The duo are condemned by Judge Meyerson for hiding the true nature of their relationship at the time of signing custodial papers, however allows them to apply for sole custody pending an investigation into their time with Marco and his proposed living environment.